Scaling properties of scale-free networks in degree-thresholding renormalization flows: Preliminaries

-In order to avoid ad hoc assumptions, in this Letter, based on the DTR scheme~\cite{Serrano2008}, we conduct a series of studies on the structural and dynamical observables of scale-free networks.
-The specific steps of DTR are as follows: for network $G(\mathcal{N},\mathcal{E})$ with $\mathcal{N}$ nodes and $\mathcal{E}$ edges, given degree threshold $k_T = 0,1,2, \ldots$, then, nodes with degrees $k > k_T$ are extracted from $G(\mathcal{N},\mathcal{E})$ to obtain the subnetwork $G(k_T)$ (i.e., nodes with degrees less than or equal to $k_T$ are deleted), we thereby obtain a series of downscaled subnetworks, and the number of nodes contained in the subnetwork $G(k_T)$ is denoted by $N_{k_T}$.
-Starting from a BA scale-free network with 500 nodes, we delete those nodes with degrees $k \leqslant k_T = 2,5,10$ based on the initial network, and obtain three downscaled subnetworks (see Fig.~\ref{Fig:1}).
-The red node in the center is the hub node, it can be found that the hub node always exists in the network during this process.
-Serrano {\it et al.}~\cite{Serrano2008} have shown that some basic features are self-similar, such as the complementary cumulative degree distribution, degree-dependent clustering coefficient, and degree-degree correlations (see Fig.~S1 in the Supplemental Material~\cite{SM2021}).
+Serrano {\it et al.}~\cite{Serrano2008} proposed a degree-thresholding renormalization (DTR) procedure, and suggested that some basic properties of some real scale-free networks and a class of geometric models are self-similar under this framework, such as the complementary cumulative degree distribution, degree-dependent clustering coefficient, and degree-degree correlations.
+The specific steps of DTR are as follows: {for an initial network $G_0$ with $N_0$ nodes}, given degree threshold $k_T = 0,1,2, \ldots$, then, nodes with degrees $k > k_T$ are extracted from $G_0$ to obtain the subgraph $G(k_T)$ (i.e., nodes with degrees less than or equal to $k_T$ are deleted), we thereby obtain a series of downscaled subnetworks, and the number of nodes contained in the subnetwork $G(k_T)$ is denoted by $N_{k_T}$.
+Starting from a BA scale-free network with 100 nodes, we delete those nodes with degrees $k \leqslant k_T = 2,5$ based on the initial network, and obtain two subgraphs (see Fig.~\ref{Fig:1}).
+The red node in the center is the hub node, which shows that the hub node always exists in the network during this process.